 George and Isabella Bush, Tumwater Pioneers

 George and Isabella Bush joined others in a wagon train from Missouri to Oregon in 1844.
-George was half-African American .
-He hoped to find the freedom to homestead and farm his own land here in the West.
-Unfortunately, prior to the Bush’s arrival, Oregon banned free black men from settling there.
+George was a mulatto who came West to find the freedom to homestead and farm his own land.
+Unfortunately, prior to the Bush’s arrival, Oregon banned people of color from settling there.
 So, the party came north to Tumwater in 1845.
-He was an expert farmer and his generosity especially to new settlers is legendary.
+George and Isabella were expert farmers and their generosity especially with new settlers is legendary.

-The United States took possession of what is now Oregon and Washington.
-George witnessed the growth and prosperity of the area; however, he was unable to claim title to his land because he was black.
-Finally, in 1855, in one of its first acts of business, the Washington Territorial Legislature passed a resolution requesting that the United States Congress grant George and Isabella the land they had settled and farmed.
-The resolution passed giving them title to a total of 668 acres.
+Finally, in 1855, in one of its first acts of business, the Washington Territorial Legislature passed a resolution requesting that the United States Congress grant the Bush's the land they settled and farmed.
+The resolution passed giving them title to a total of 640 acres which in part is now the Olympia Airport.

 Please check out the links on this page to read more about George, Isabella, and their son Owen—all of whom contributed significantly to Washington State history.

 Documents and links to Bush Family and Farm History